 Even if you have a healthy digestive system, chances are, over the past few years, you’ve become aware of gut bacteria and how important intestinal flora is to our overall health.
 You may also have heard of probiotics, which can have a big influence on the human microbiome.
 But if you need a refresher, here’s a breakdown of what probiotics are, what probiotic food might benefit you, and how you can make these healthy fermented foods at home to reap all the benefits.

 What Are Probiotics Anyway?

-Probiotics are great for helping to rebalance a digestive system that’s gone off-kilter.
+Probiotics are great for helping to rebalance your digestive health.
 If you’re feeling bloated or having other GI issues, or having trouble digesting your food, adding probiotics to your diet can help get you back on the right track.

 Probiotics are also helpful for strengthening the immune system during cold and flu season.
 If you’ve been sick and taken antibiotics, which can upset the stomach, probiotics can also help restore a healthy balance to the gut.